Practical jokes can have unfunny consequences (3/2011 Listography contest, Pt. B).

 Two officers showed up at our house the next day, looking very serious.
 It seemed Mrs. Hamlin had slipped into a coma and, owing to some brain damage, had been put on a respirator.
 In light of these events, the District Attorney was considering filing charges, so they took me downtown and processed me into the Juvenile Court system.
 I was essentially confined to the house, so that my folks could "exercise an appropriate level of supervision", and life was pretty dull.

 There were a bunch of meetings with counselors and court people over the course of a few weeks, all eventually leading up to a hearing before a judge.
 Things were going along pretty much as my folks and I had been told to expect, until someone from the prosecuting attorney's office came up to the gallery rail and handed over a slip of paper.
-He read it, looked over at me, and then stood and asked to approach the bench.
+The Assistant DA read it, looked over at me, and then stood and asked to approach the bench.

 There was a short conference and the lawyers returned to their seats.
 The judge announced to everyone in the courtroom that Mrs. Hamlin had died and, as a result, this hearing was being adjourned, pending the District Attorney's filing of criminal charges against me... as an adult.
 I was taken into custody and transported to a juvenile detention facility.
 Life was now officially bad.

-When we got to trial, I was dumbfounded by the number of people the Assistant DA had found who were willing to testify that I had done something or other to them over the course of my career as a practical joker.
+When we got to trial, I was dumbfounded by the number of people the ADA had found who were willing to testify that I had done something or other to them over the course of my career as a practical joker.
 I'd had no idea they had harbored such resentment.
 In his closing argument, my attorney tried to argue that Mrs. Hamlin had been over sixty-five and could have died of a heart attack or stroke at any time, and that someone of "my client's tender years" shouldn't have his life ruined by an unfortunate accident.
 The ADA's response was that heart attacks and strokes were Fate, and Fate wasn't on trial.
 In the end, the jury didn't buy my side, the judge said something about sentencing guidelines, and life as I knew it was over.

 "...and that's how I ended up here, doing ten years for Manslaughter Two."